vinders/pandora_toolbox/_examples/01_base_window/README.md

 ```

 The child project CMake file will contain the version setting, the (different) path variable and the CWork include too.
-Apart from the lack of the solution info, nothing changes compared to the other method:
+Apart from the lack of solution description, nothing changes compared to the other method:
 ```cmake
 # -- Child project description, located in another CMake file in a subdirectory --
 cmake_minimum_required(VERSION 3.14)